TonyIssacJames/eva04_jan_2020_public/S05/readme.md

   3. remove the last FC layer and repalce it with efficient layers
   4. here we got consitency in testing results, may be we should follow this order

+## Step 4 - GAP, add layers and increase kernel size to match capacity

+####  Targets:
+  1. Add GAP
+  2. run for 15 epochs(to save time) and see how things goes
+  3. no data agumentation for now
+  4. add layers to compensate for GAP

+####  Results:
+  1. Parameters: 9,118
+  2. Best Train Accuracy: 98.50 (15th Epoch)
+  3. Best Test Accuracy: 98.68 (10th Epoch)

+####  Analysis:
+  1. model did not reach the targets,
+  2. seems like model is under fitting

+## Step 5 - add more layers, augmentation

+####  Targets:
+  1. add more layers
+  2. run for 15 epochs(to save time) and see how things goes
+  3. try image agumentation also

+####  Results:
+  1. Parameters: 10,094
+  2. Best Train Accuracy: 98.34 (15th Epoch)
+  3. Best Test Accuracy: 99.04 (10th Epoch)

+####  Analysis:
+  1. model did not reach the targets,